Best Golf Wedges for High Handicappers

 When Do You Use A Wedge?

 Golfers choose to use a golf wedge when they are approaching greens want to get the ball onto the green or recovering from difficult lies such as sand traps.
 Wedges are used from fairways, roughs, bunkers, and hazards and therefore, must be fit with versatility in mind.
-Knowing how far each club flies from ideal lies help golfers to select when to hit each club.
+Some replace long irons for longer shots to get the ball closer to the hole.
+They use different lofts for lower scores with soft feel.
+Some wedges have wider sole great for short shots and off center hits.
+Knowing how far each golf club flies from ideal lies help golfers to select when to hit each golf club.

 Finding the Right Wedge for Your Golf Game

-High handicappers should know what is bounce angle when choosing best wedges for high handicappers.
-Bounce option is the angle between leading edge and the grind sole of the club.
+High handicappers should know what is bounce angle and different lofts when choosing best wedges for high handicappers.
+This is important factor for pure feel and to know how to make great choice.
+Bounce option is the angle between leading edge and the grind sole of the golf club.
 There are three different bounce options low, mid and high.
-The Higher the bounce is the higher is the leading wedge.
-High bounce wedges have more than 10 degrees of bounce angle.
+The Higher the bounce is the higher loft is the leading wedge.
+High bounce wedges have more loft than 10 degrees of bounce angle.
 Low bounce have angle between 4 and 6 degree.
+Less loft will reduce glare while more loft is for extra forgiveness.
 High bounce or low will determine also your swing types and game conditions.

 Frequently Asked Questions